 Employees' pension contributions and amounts received in respect of the purchase of added years are accounted for on an accruals basis.
 The associated increase in the Scheme liability is recognised as expenditure.
-Neither Additional Voluntary Contributions (AVCs) nor payments to providers of Stakeholder Pensions are brought into account in these financial statements.
+Neither Additional Voluntary Contributions (AVCs) (refer to Note 11) nor payments to providers of Stakeholder Pensions are brought into account in these financial statements.

-2.3 Pre-funding of contribution from employing bodies
+2.3 Pre-funding of contributions from employing bodies